Electrophoretic deposition: Process

 In anodic deposition, the material being deposited will have salts of an acid as the charge bearing group.
 These negatively charged anions react with the positively charged hydrogen ions (protons) which are being produced at the anode by the electrolysis of water to reform the original acid.
 The fully protonated acid carries no charge (charge destruction) and is less soluble in water, and may precipitate out of the water onto the anode.

 The analogous situation occurs in cathodic deposition except that the material being deposited will have salts of a base as the charge bearing group.
 If the salt of the base has been formed by protonation of the base, the protonated base will react with the hydroxyl ions being formed by electrolysis of water to yield the neutral charged base (again charge destruction) and water.
 The uncharged polymer is less soluble in water than it was when was charged, and precipitation onto the cathode occurs.

 Onium salts, which have been used in the cathodic process, are not protonated bases and do not deposit by the mechanism of charge destruction.
-These type of materials can be deposited on the cathode by concentration coagulation and salting out.
+These types of materials can be deposited on the cathode by concentration coagulation and salting out.
 As the colloidal particles reach the solid object to be coated, they become squeezed together, and the water in the interstices is forced out.
 As the individual micelles are squeezed, they collapse to form increasingly larger micelles.
 Colloidal stability is inversely proportional to the size of the micelle, so as the micelles get bigger, they become less and less stable until they precipitate from solution onto the object to be coated.
 As more and more charged groups are concentrated into a smaller volume, this increases the ionic strength of the medium, which also assists in precipitating the materials out of solution.
 Both of these processes are occurring simultaneously and both contribute to the deposition of material.